msheliga1/uriHW12SQLEmpTracker/README.md

         Dept - Need to correct id.
 Try auto-increment.
 Also made name unique Works 4.28.24
-        Role - Needs to display menu of depts, not just ask for a "role" After very much efort, was able to pass db.query results to a callback.
+        Role - Needs to display menu of depts, not just ask for a "role" After very much effort, was able to pass db.query results to a callback.
+            After much more effort, was able to return the result set from db.query.
-        Emp -
+                Use db.promise().query(sql) instead of db.query(sql, callbackFunction); s Emp -
     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)